 - All the employees are rated on an average scale: When all the employees are rated to be average or below average, low performers will never make an attempt to improve and very high performing employees will be demotivated.

 - Appraisals are not complete in time: Top levels are always occupied with number of other things that participating in appraisals might just slip out their mind.
 Reminding them to post their feedback manually is next to impossible and without their comments and ratings, the appraisal process is not complete.
 Therefore, it is better to have an automated system.

 - No slot for employees input: Self evaluation also holds great value during performance appraisal.
 If a system does not have a slot for employees input, the process is again incomplete.

 - System lacks customization: If the system isn’t tailored to an individual employee’s position, strengths, weaknesses or career path are not particularly useful.

-- Lacks confidentiality: If the system is not programed to be confidential, the employees will begin to compare themselves to what others do and receive.
+- Lacks confidentiality: If the system is not programmed to be confidential, the employees will begin to compare themselves to what others do and receive.
 This creates low morale among the employees and conflicts.

 If you come across any one these signs in your appraisal system, decide to consider a proper performance management system/software.